AI-4-SE/Exploring-Hyperparameter-Usage-And-Tuning-In-Machine-Learning-Research/README.md

 ## Research Question
-- Are default values used for ML projects?
-For which ML technique?
+- How is Machine Learning Code of common ML libraries configured?
+    - Which values are assigned to options that initialize ML algorithms?
+    - What kind of values are used?
+Default values or values optimized with hyperparameter tuning?
-- When do default values diverge?
-Any specific scenario/task?
+    - When do these values diverge?
+Are specific scenarios/tasks responsible?
-- What value range is used for specific ML tecniques?
+    - What is the value range fpr specific options?